luxgile/honey_lang/docs/lang_reference.md

 ```

 ### Allocators
+>[!Warning]
->[!Error] Not yet supported.
-The below is only the proposal
+> **Not yet supported.
+The below is only the proposal**

-Custom allocators can be declared and create to better control how memory is allocated and freed:
+Custom allocators can be declared and created to better control how memory is allocated and freed:
 ```
 heap :: import "honey/heap.hun"